Espresso and Americano are two of the most popular coffee variations around the world.

 Choosing between an espresso and an Americano can seem like a huge decision, especially if you’re new to these drinks.

-To help you decide, I’ve compiled some of the main differences between the two so that you can pick the right coffee for your needs.
+To help you decide, I’ll go over all the differences between the two so that you can easily see which will fit you the best.

 The flavor profile of the Americano differs a lot compared to an espresso.
-Although they are both using the same coffee basis, the flavors are totally different.
+Although they use the same coffee basis, the flavors are different.

 Below, you’ll find a small summary of both drinks.
 After that, I’ll discuss the flavor difference, caffeine content, and which might suit you better.